calmm-js/partial.lenses/README.md

 `L.modifyOp` creates an optic that maps the focus with the given function.
 When used as a traversal, `L.modifyOp` acts as a traversal of no elements.
-When used as a partial lens, `L.modifyOp` acts as a read-only lens whose view is the mapped focus.
+When used as a lens, `L.modifyOp` acts as a read-only lens whose view is the mapped focus.
+Usually, however, `L.modifyOp` is used within [transforms](#transforms).

 For example: